 Eaglebend Pocket Park is located at the east end of Eaglebend Drive.
 This one-fourth acre park has play equipment designed for the 5-12 year old age group and a swing set for this age group.
 Even though there are no restroom facilities or water, this green space can be enjoyed by picnicking, walking, or just sitting and watching the children play.

 This one acre site is located at the intersection of Old Trail Road and O'Neal Spur.
 The O'Neal Spur Pocket Park has grown from open space greenbelt to a park with playground equipment for both 2-5 and 5-12 year-olds.
 Along with the play area, a 20 X 30' shelter provides a shady area to relax and enjoy a picnic.

 In the summer of 2008, a .24 acre dog park was also constructed.
 It is open year round.
 Owners are required to pick up after their dogs.

 Restroom facilities are available and the park is ADA Accessible.
 Ample parking is available.
-Use of the shelter is on a first come, first serve basis.
+The picnic shelter is open for reservations for gatherings with less than 50 people.
+Picnic shelter reservations can be made online through the Recreation Department.
+If the picnic shelter is not reserved, it is open to the public on a first come, first serve basis.